• Skip to primary navigation

 Valentina K. Wein

-Serving a guest a Rambutan Martini (AKA Rambutini), at your next dinner party, will make you a star!
-This exotic fruit lends itself to this refreshing, festive cocktail.
+SServing a guest a Rambutan Martini (AKA Rambutini), at your next dinner party, will make you a star!
+The exotic rambutan fruit lends itself to this refreshing, festive rambutan cocktail.

 Print